top of page

 Validity Search

-This search type assists in identifying prior art references that can be used to challenge the validity, scope, and enforceability of the claims of an issued patent.
+This search type assists in identifying prior art references that may be used to challenge the enforceability of the claims of an issued patent, including in post-grant proceedings before the Patent Trial and Appeal Board (PTAB).

 How TCP Law Can Help

-If you have any general patent questions or want to discuss your specific patent matter, please contact me at john@tcplawfirm.com or at 917-612-1059.
+If you have any general questions about patents or would like to discuss a specific patent matter, please feel free to contact me at john@tcplawfirm.com or at 917-612-1059.

 Comprehensive and Basic Patent Searches